BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-09-03-intro-arduinos.md

     - Transducers
     - Open energy monitor
     - Flexbox project
- - Interfacing the Arduino with a sensor
+ - Interfacing the Arduino with a sensor (using Arduino C)
  - Getting data from an Arduino to a computer with SD cards